St. Albert Gazette, Saturday, February 7, 2004

 But while the goal of all life coaches may be similar, there are different ways to get there.
 As psychology can differ in its approaches to therapy so to do life coaches differ in their tactics.
 Barbara May is a St. Albert-based personal coach and public speaker who believes current belief systems are often influenced by a past trauma.
 May works to clear whatever may be blocking a client from her success with a focus on healing of the physical, emotional and spiritual selves.

-"I'm a big believer in a holistic approach and you may need a number of practitioners to help you towards your goals," said May.
 "If you want to make your life better, you can.
-And you may need a coach to help you.
+And you may need a coach to help you,

 May uses a combination of techniques to help clients identify whatever may be blocking them from future success.
 Voice dialogue is a method that allows the client to interact with whatever belief or behaviour is blocking their performance.
 May also relies on GeoTran, a language of energy fields and muscle testing that allows May to identify areas of weakness.